klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 ### Application Service Layer <a id="application-service-layer"></a>

-- Klaytn provides an additional off-chain service layer called Enterprise Proxy (EP) to ease blockchain application development and operation.
+- Klaytn provides an additional off-chain service layer called Enterprise Proxy (EP) to make blockchain application development and operation easier.
 Enterprise Proxy will reduce the technical hurdles in using blockchain, and support seamless integration with traditional database and security systems.
-- One of the first EP product will launch in early 2020.
-It will have APIs that can be used without much blockchain knowledge and provide business intelligence insights through data analysis.
+- One of the first EP products will launch in early 2020.
+It will provide APIs that can be used without much blockchain knowledge and provide business intelligence insights through data analysis.
 - See [Enterprise Proxy] to learn about its strategic direction and the problems it aims to address.

 ### Contribution Reward <a id="contribution-reward"></a>